traceykroll/ChatGPTSaidWhat/README.md

-Demo files and deck for SQL Saturday Richmond presentation
+Demo files and deck for LLM Evaluation